alonsaguy/Gaze-Estimation-by-Deep-Learning/README.md

-On the train phase the model parameters would be saved in a directory named "outputs" On the test phase you might control the parameter show_vid in the main.py file to either option: true - showing a real time video of the person with the estimated gaze vectors false - showing the estimated focus coordinates on the screen
+On the train phase the model parameters would be saved in a directory named "outputs" On the test phase you might control the parameter show_vid in the main.py file to either option:
+  True - showing a real time video of the person with the estimated gaze vectors False - showing the estimated focus coordinates on the screen

-Our project is based on two previous work by Seonwook Park, et al in https://github.com/swook/GazeML
+Our project is based on two previous work by Seonwook Park, et al in https://github.com/swook/GazeML [2], [3]

 Refrences:
 [1] Wood E, et al. “Learning an Appearance-Based Gaze Estimator from One Million Synthesized